Abazer22/Election_analysis/README.md

 2. Calculate the percentage of votes each candidate received.
 3. Determine the winner of the election based on popular vote.
 4. Calculate the total number of votes.
-5- Get the total number of votes each county received.
+5. Get the total number of votes each county received.
-6- The percentage of votes each county received.
+6. The percentage of votes each county received.
-7- the Largest County Turnout
+7. The Largest County Turnout

-* There were 369,711 votes cast in the election.
+There were 369,711 votes cast in the election.

-* There were three county:
+There were three counties:
 * Jefferson
 * Denver
 * Arapahoe

-The county summery result in the picture below:
+ The counties Summary Result in the picture below:

-* There were three candidate
+There were three candidate
 * Charles Casper Stockham
 * Diana DeGette
 * Raymon Anthony Doane